amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign_HIP/Ver1/README.md

-# Ghost Exchange Version 1: OpenMP GPU port
+# Ghost Exchange Version 1: HIP GPU port

 In this version of the Ghost Exchange, we port the initial code to GPUs using the Heterogenous Interface for Portability (HIP) model.
-This uses offloading using HIP and a managed memory model, so the only differences between
-[the original code](https://github.com/amd/HPCTrainingExamples/tree/main/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Orig) and this version are the addition of HIP kernels.
+This uses offloading using HIP and a managed memory model, so the only differences between [the original code](https://github.com/amd/HPCTrainingExamples/tree/main/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Orig) and this version are the addition of HIP kernels.

 Using the managed memory model, the memory buffers are still initially allocated on host, but the OS will manage page migration and data movement across the PCIe link between the host and device.
-In this series of examples, we will demonstrate profiling with Omnitrace on a non-Cray platform using an AMD Instinct&trade; MI210 GPU.
+In this series of examples, we will demonstrate profiling with Omnitrace using an AMD Instinct&trade; MI210 GPU.
 ROCm releases (6.2.0+) now include Omnitrace.
-Please install the additional package called `omnitrace` along with ROCm to find the Ommnitrace binaries in the `${ROCM_PATH}/bin` directory.
+Please install the additional package called `omnitrace` along with ROCm to find the Omnitrace binaries in the `${ROCM_PATH}/bin` directory.

 ## Environment Setup